-Key Metrics Analytical Focus Cash flow generating ability/Debt servicing capacity CFO and FCF CFO Interest Coverage CFO Debt Coverage CFO/ Capital Expenditure (Capex) Capex/Depreciation Trends in CFO and FCF levels are viewed in light of the company's existing operating environment, its current earnings performance, non- recurring items and working capital management Changes in reported CFC and FCF resulting from acquisitions, mergers of divestitures are identified where applicable.
+Exhibit 5: Cash Flow G xhibit 5: Cash Flow Generating Ability/Debt Servicing Capacity Quantitative Measures Key Metrics Analytical Focus Cash flow generating ability/Debt servicing capacity CFO and FCF CFO Interest Coverage CFO Debt Coverage CFO/ Capital Expenditure (Capex) Capex/Depreciation Trends in CFO and FCF levels are viewed in light of the company's existing operating environment, its current earnings performance, non- recurring items and working capital management.
+Changes in reported CFO and FCF resulting from acquisitions, mergers or divestitures are identified, where applicable.
 The aim of such analysis is to evaluate the visibility and stability of cash flows from the company's major business lines.
-In its computation of interest coverage, MARC includest gross interest, defined as cash and capitalised interest and any other mandatory cash payments made on financing instruments.
-Debt coverage measures are examined or both a gross and net deb basis.
-Capex ordinarily represents of significant cash outflow for capital intensive companies The ratio of capex to depreciation provides insigh- into a company's growth- related spending demands and capex flexibility CFO/Capex offers ar indication as to whether the investment needs required to grow and maintain the issuer's business are matched by operating cash flows from operations.
+In its computation of interest coverage, MARC includes gross interest, defined as cash and capitalised interest and any other mandatory cash payments made on financing instruments.
+Debt coverage measures are examined on both a gross and net debt basis.
+Capex ordinarily represents a significant cash outflow for capital intensive companies.
+The ratio of capex to depreciation provides insight into a company's growth- related spending demands and capex flexibility.
+CFO/Capex offers an indication as to whether the investment needs required to grow and maintain the issuer's business are matched by operating cash flows from operations.